 Straswon (1974) and Jeshion (2009) are persuaded that no other linguistic expressions can be used to signify that there is identity between an individual encountered before and one encountered now.

-But this is not completely true, because quasi-names work like short descriptions but, for some reason, there is no route from the description to the referentdue to a linguistic convention, they very much work like proper names and, thus, are capable of referring directly to an object.
+But this is not completely true, because quasi-names work like short descriptions but, for some reason, there is no route from the description to the referent; due to a linguistic convention, they very much work like proper names and, thus, are capable of referring directly to an object.
 Perhaps there is a story to tell about historical considerations on quasi names, but for the time being, all that is required is to suppose that in time quasi-names have lost the ability to refer by the restriction effected by the minimal description at least in a number of contexts.
 Proof of this is the fact that, unlike in its predicative use as ‘He is my dad’, ‘Dad’ (nominative or vocative case) normally does not take the article (e.g. in English or in the Italian translation).
 If such considerations could be proven for a large number of languages, then we would understand how the definite description has turned into a name or quasi-name.
 We needed a quasi-name because we wanted to refer directly, but at the same time use a mode of presentation that is partially indexical and which has some conceptual dimension which indexes the referent to a function within a family.
 Later on, I will claim that an appositive structure can be used to combine direct reference, with some materials that are partially descriptive.

 5 Problems for the direct reference view